swforrest/geospatial_share_animal_movement/README.md

 # Geospatial Share animal movement workshop

-Resources for the Geospatial Share animal movement workshop.
+Resources for the Geospatial Share animal movement workshop in May 2024.

 The coded example works through a step selection analysis of kākā that were GPS-tracked at Orokonui Ecosanctuary in Dunedin, Aotearoa (New Zealand).